RenderToolbox/mexximp/mPath/README.md

 object.

-But Matlab doesn't provide explicit references, and wrapping data inside a handle is only an option when defining a new data mode.
+But Matlab doesn't provide explicit references, and wrapping data inside a handle is only an option when defining your own data.
 What happens when we are working with an existing data model that doesn't use handles?

 mPath defines a way of representing the "path" from a given variable, down